MyStrangeMind

 By 2035, every major military power will face an impossible dilemma: keep humans in the loop and accept slower, less effective military operations, or remove humans from the loop and accept the risk of autonomous escalation beyond anyone's control.

-2040: The Robotic Legion
+2040: The Robotic Legion#

-An automated factory producing thousands of combat robots on assembly lines, no humans visibleView in Gallery By the 2040s, autonomous factories will produce combat robots at industrial scale without human workers.
+An automated factory producing thousands of combat robots on assembly lines, no humans visibleView in GalleryAn automated factory producing thousands of combat robots on assembly lines, no humans visible By the 2040s, autonomous factories will produce combat robots at industrial scale without human workers.

 If current investment trajectories hold, the early 2040s could mark the point where autonomous systems begin to outnumber human soldiers on the battlefield.
 As AI becomes more capable of handling complex, ambiguous situations, the justification for putting humans in harm's way will erode.
 Why send a 22-year-old Marine into a building that might be booby-trapped when a $5,000 robot can clear it?
 Why risk a pilot in contested airspace when an autonomous drone can fly the same mission?